Configuration

 elasticSearchServer

 This setting is the connection string to Elasticsearch.
 Connecting to Elasticsearch is optional.
-Because the default of this setting is "http://localhost:9200", you must explicitly set the value to nothing in order to disable the Elastic connection.
+Because the default of this setting is http://localhost:9200, you must explicitly set the value to nothing to disable the Elasticsearch connection.

 Server_Secret